-- We obtained an understanding of the legal and regulatory frameworks that are applicable to the company and determined that the most significant are those that relate to the Companies Act 2006, International Accounting Standards, Anti-Money Laundering and the relevant tax compliance regulations in the jurisdiction in which the company operates. - We understood how Hellenic Petroleum Finance PLC is complying with those frameworks by making inquiries of management, group internal audit, those responsible for legal and compliance procedures and the group general counsel.
-We corroborated our inquiries through our review of minutes of Board of Directors meetings, the review of reports issued by the group internal audit and the review of various correspondence, such as those with tax authorities, examined in the context of our audit and noted that there was no contradictory evidence. - We assessed the susceptibility of the company's financial statements to material misstatement, including how fraud might occur by meeting with management to understand where they considered there was susceptibility to fraud.
-We also considered performance targets and their propensity to influence management to manage earnings and interest income by overriding internal controls.
+- We obtained an understanding of the legal and regulatory frameworks that are applicable to the company and determined that the most significant are those that relate to the Companies Act 2006, UK Adopted International Accounting Standards, Anti-Money Laundering legislation and the relevant tax compliance regulations applicable for companies registered in the United Kingdom. - We understood how Hellenic Petroleum Finance PLC is complying with those frameworks by making inquiries of management, group internal audit, those responsible for legal and compliance procedures and the group general counsel.
+We corroborated our inquiries through our review of minutes of Board of Directors meetings, the review of reports issued by the group internal audit function and the review of various correspondence, such as those with tax authorities, examined in the context of our audit and noted that there was no contradictory evidence. - We assessed the susceptibility of the company's financial statements to material misstatement, including how fraud might occur by meeting with management to understand where they considered there was susceptibility to fraud.
 We performed specific procedures to respond to the fraud risk of inappropriate recognition of interest income.
-Our procedures also included a risk based sample of journal entries that may have been posted with the intention of overriding internal controls to manipulate earnings.
+Our procedures also included a risk-based sample of journal entries that may have been posted with the intention of overriding internal controls to manipulate revenue.
 These procedures were designed to provide reasonable assurance that the financial statements were free from fraud or error. - Based on this understanding we designed our audit procedures to identify non-compliance with such laws and regulations.
 Our procedures involved journal entries testing, with a focus on journals meeting our defined risk criteria based on our understanding of the business; inquiries of group legal counsel, group internal audit and senior management of the company.